 Don’t screw this up if you want to be able to try a different bed

 You can have a great mattress buying experience even if you decide you don’t want the first one you buy.
 But only if you don’t get confused by the trial period details.
 And it is very easy to get that mixed up.
+Because the return policy of this mattress on Amazon recently changed and is much longer than most other goods sold at that company.

 The mattress cover, though lovely to look at and feel, is not removable and therefore not washable.